Enforcing Reciprocity in Operator Learning for Seismic Wave Propagation: Experiments

 \subsection{Computational efficiency}

 The source-receiver symmetry in the RENO architecture not only guarantees adherence to this physical principle but also enables computing solutions for multiple sources in a single query.
-Unlike standard operators or numerical solvers restricted to single-source formulations, this parallelization occurs within the query mechanism of the transformer backbone rather than at the batch level, thus significantly improving computational efficiency.
-Because there is no correlation between queried source-receiver pairs, arbitrarily many sources can be solved for simultaneously without crosstalk issues, provided there is sufficient memory.
+Unlike conventional operators or numerical solvers restricted to single-source formulations, this parallelization occurs within the query mechanism of the transformer backbone rather than at the batch level, thus significantly improving computational efficiency.
+Since there is no correlation between queried source-receiver pairs, arbitrarily many sources can be solved for simultaneously, provided there is sufficient memory.
+RENO's computational complexity scales linearly with both the number of source-receiver pairs and the mesh density.

 We demonstrate this computational advantage using a community velocity model \citep{lee2014full} configured with $234$ sources and $339$ receivers on the free surface, mimicking a real seismic dataset \citep{BASIN2018}.
-The RENO computes the Helmholtz solutions for all $234 \times 339$ source-receiver pairs in a single query, while the baseline model requires increasing the batch size to parallelize across sources.
-Using an NVIDIA RTX A6000 GPU with a memory capacity of $46$ GB, the RENO can complete the computation in a single batch, whereas the baseline model encounters an out-of-memory issue and must iterate over multiple batches.
-At a comparable memory footprint, the RENO exhibits a $30$-fold speedup over the baseline model during inference.

-Neural operators can be used with automatic differentiation for full waveform inversion \citep{yang2023rapid,zou2025ambient}.
-We conduct inversion experiments using the above configurations.
-The acceleration in forward modeling translates to a similar acceleration in inversion, provided comparable computing resources.
-Both models are timed over $40$ epochs.
-Table \ref{efficiency} summarizes the runtime and GPU memory usage.
-Inversion consumes less memory than forward modeling due to a smaller batch size.
-Note that the comparison here is made between a RENO and a standard neural operator.
-The latter has been shown to be about two orders of magnitude faster than conventional numerical solvers like the spectral element method \citep{zou2024deep}.
+The RENO computes the Helmholtz solutions for all $234 \times 339$ source-receiver pairs in a single query, while the conventional model requires increasing the batch size to parallelize across sources.
+Using an NVIDIA RTX A6000 GPU with a memory capacity of $46$ GB, the RENO can complete the computation in a single batch, whereas the conventional model encounters an out-of-memory issue and must iterate over multiple batches.
+At a comparable memory footprint, the RENO exhibits a $30$-fold speedup over the conventional model during inference.
+Table \ref{efficiency} summarizes the runtime and GPU memory usage, alongside the model size and training cost.
+The speedup claimed here is based on a controlled, fair comparison between the two models, as we have intentionally kept all the other configurations (hardware, model size, training cost, memory usage) at comparable scales.
+This speedup is transferable to both inversion and training, provided that the training set includes reciprocal pairs.
+Note that the comparison here is made between a RENO and a conventional neural operator.
+The latter has been shown to be about two orders of magnitude faster than traditional numerical solvers like the spectral element method \citep{zou2024deep}.